Jon Miller: Baltimore Orioles

 Following the Baltimore Orioles' 1982 season, their longtime announcer Chuck Thompson moved from the WFBR radio booth to do television broadcasts full-time, and WFBR president Harry Shriver brought in Miller to handle the radio play-by-play duties with veteran broadcaster Tom Marr.
 In his first year in Baltimore, Miller called the Orioles' World Series championship run, including the last out of Game 5:

 He eventually signed a contract directly with the Orioles and, while the broadcast rights eventually moved to rival station WBAL, Miller remained their primary announcer through 1996.
 At the end of that season, Orioles owner Peter Angelos, displeased with Miller's often candid commentary on the Orioles play, declined to renew his contract, citing a desire for a broadcaster who would "bleed more orange and black."
 Miller returned to the Bay Area and joined his hometown Giants.

 San Francisco Giants

 Since 1997, Miller has been the primary play-by-play voice of the San Francisco Giants (replacing Hank Greenwald), calling games on KNBR radio as well as KTVU (1997–2007) and KNTV (2008–2021) television.
 In February 2007, he signed a six-year extension to remain the voice of the Giants through the 2012 season.

+Barry Bonds' 71st MLB home run in 2001

+On October 5, 2001, Miller made the call of Barry Bonds' record-breaking 71st home run: